RoseradeAngie/Text-Based-Game/README.md

 <ul>'look around your cell'</ul> <ul>'think of a way to escape'</ul> <ul>(how did I get here anyway?)</ul>
 <bdi>'You can only see white.
 White walls, white floor...EVERYTHING IS <b>WHITE!!</b>'</bdi>or <ul>'WHITE...ALL WHITE..(slow laughter rises)'</ul>
 <bdi>'You can't seem to find a way to escape the room, maybe if you can get the keys from the doc?'</bdi>
-<bdi>'You try to remember how you managed to end up here.
-You held your best friend in your arms, the voice said <b><em>Well done</em></b>You distinctly remember the blaring of the sirens that approached your friends house
+<bdi>You try to remember how you managed to end up here.
+You held your best friend in your arms, the voice said <b>Well done</b>You distinctly remember the blaring of the sirens that approached your friend's house.
+The policemen that barged from the door and stare as your hands are covered in red from your friend.
+The words <em>PYSCHO</em> and <em>YOU MONStER</em> echoed across the streets as you were essorted to the policecar</bdi>
+<p>Suddenly you hear faint foosteps coming this way, the white door is slowly opened with a man in a lab coat.
+He pulls out 2 chairs and sternly asks you to sit down.
+"This will just be an evaluation that all inmates have to take when staying in this asylum" You